University of Michigan · Class of 2027

 Study Group Instructor

-• Led weekly collaborative problem-solving sessions for 20+ students per semester in introductory physics to improve engagement and conceptual comprehension
+• Led weekly problem-solving sessions for 90+ physics students to improve conceptual mastery and analytical reasoning

 Communication & Mentorship Organization Adaptability